BillyDM/awesome-audio-dsp/README.md

 - [`Ninjas 2`] - Sample slicer and player.
 ### Audio FX
 - [`Airwindows Plugins`] - Many, many good quality effects and experiments developed over many years.
+- [`x42-plugins`] - A collection of good quality effects and visualizers.
+Some plugins are also sold as a commercial product.
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.
 - [`Dragonfly Reverb`] - Algorithmic reverb based on [`Freeverb`].